KonstantinData/A2A-research-workflow/README.md

 and variant before writing to the JSONL telemetry stream.
 Integration modules must not create their own loggers or print statements; instead they should describe the relevant event in `details` and set the severity to `"error"` or `"critical"` for failure paths.
-This keeps calendar, contacts, HubSpot and email integrations aligned with the orchestrator’s structured logging model and ensures downstream tooling receives consistent telemetry across all data sources.
+This keeps calendar, HubSpot and email integrations aligned with the orchestrator’s structured logging model and ensures downstream tooling receives consistent telemetry across all data sources.